View PHOTO GALLERY of Married Worker Photos

 Not on 1991 Worldwide Workers List

-Smith, John Robert (aka Bob or João in Brazil) and Martha (nee Hogg)
+Smith, John Robert (aka Bob or Juan/João in Brazil) and Martha (nee Hogg)

 Bob was

-born in Warrenton, Virginia, 3/24/1894; went in the work in 1915.
+born in Warrenton, Virginia, March 24, 1894; went in the work in 1915.
 Martha (Hogg) Smith was born 8/17/1901 in Ireland.
 Her birthplace is listed on a 1946 ship passenger record as Cahaney, Ireland.
 She was in the work by 1924, perhaps earlier.
-They both went to Brazil as young workers, met and there they married, possibly around 1938, and spent the rest of their active preaching time there.Were in their 80's when Martha fell down some stairs went into a coma and never recovered.
-They were known in Brazil for pioneering in very remote areas and saw many converts.
+They both went to Brazil as young workers, met and there they married, possibly around 1938, and spent the rest of their active preaching time there.Were in their 80s when Martha fell down some stairs went into a coma and never recovered.
+They were known in Brazil for pioneering in very remote areas and had many converts.
 They returned to Virginia, USA as very elderly people.
-She passed away in Graham, North Carolina, on 3/23/1987.
-He died 6/27/1990 in Rockville, Maryland.
+She passed away in Graham, North Carolina, on March 23,1987.
+He died June 27, 1990 in Rockville, Maryland.
 They are buried in Warrenton, Virginia.
+NOTE: In the notes of Bob's funeral, there is NO MENTION of Martha who was by his side in all work the speakers commended him for!

 On 1947 Workers List for Brazil; on 1982 South America Workers list for Brazil.